litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - extra logging statements
 - source code changes to the native Android and iOS versions needs some cleanup
 - iOS version does not support access from the main thread or access to the same database from multiple threads
-- If the transaction batch queue grows too big, the Android version will break due to the internal XHR URI limitation.
-A workaround needs to be implemented.
+- FIXED: ~~If the transaction batch queue grows too big, the Android version will break due to the internal XHR URI limitation.
+A workaround needs to be implemented.~~
 - The Android version generates ugly "404 (not found)" XHR errors in the debug console.

 ## Status